Home

 Now take the preferred choice from above and apply the following:

-How much equity in your current home $______________
+Equity in your home

-How much will you use for moving expenses, pay off debts etc $_____________How much is left over for retirement savings. *$_________*Please check with your financial planners and expertsas above to determine a financial plan for your retirement monies.
+• How much will you use for moving expenses, pay off debts etc $_____________ How much is left over for retirement savings. *$_________ *Please check with your financial planners and experts as above to determine a financial plan for your retirement monies.

 Costs to move to another state:$__________________